kgreenek/rules_flatbuffers/README.md

 In this case, the namespace in `//foo/bar/baz.fbs` would be declared as `namespace foo.bar;` and the generated C++ class / namespace would be e.g. `::foo::bar::Baz`

-Language targets such as cc_flatbuffers_library can only depend on existing flatbuffers_library targes.
+Language targets such as cc_flatbuffers_library can only depend on existing flatbuffers_library targets.

 ## Full examples